Frequently Asked Questions

 Must I shadow a PA?

-Shadowing a PA is highly recommended, but you are required to shadow a medical professional (MD, DO, or PA).
-This experience not only gives the applicant an insight into the profession on an intimate level, but also affords the applicant an opportunity to see if she or he is a ‘good-fit’ for the profession.
-A minimum of 20 hours of shadowing experience is required.*
+Shadowing a PA is highly recommended, but all applicants are required to shadow a medical provider (MD, DO, or PA).
+A minimum of 20 hours of shadowing experience is required.

 Can a single course meet more than one admissions pre-requisite?